fphilipe/warden-github-rails/README.md

 ## Motivation

-**Wouldn't it be nice to use your organization and it's teams for user access control?**
+**Wouldn't it be nice to**

+- use your organization and it's teams for user access control?
-**Wouldn't it be nice to add a new employee to your GitHub organization or team in order to grant them access to your app's admin area?**
+- add a new employee to your GitHub organization or team in order to grant them access to your app's admin area?

 The motivation for this gem was to provide a very easy authorization (not authentication) mechanism to existing rails apps for admins, especially in combination with organization and team memberships.
 The provided routing helpers do exactly that.